How to Sell Used Furniture in Chicago: The Complete 2026 Guide

 It depends entirely on how much work you want to do and how much stuff you're selling.

 Selling one item and don't mind the hassle?
-Facebook Marketplace is free and has the biggest audience.
+Selling online yourself is free and gives you full control.
 Just be prepared for no-shows and lowball offers.

 Want someone to handle everything without the downsides?
 That's exactly why we built Sale Advisor.
-We come to you, list across every platform, deliver through our own team, and get you paid.
-No upfront cost.
+We come to you, handle the selling, deliver through our own team, and get you paid.
+No cost.
 No strangers in your house.
-No shipping headaches for buyers.
+No logistics headaches for you or the buyer.

 The best option is the one that matches your time, energy, and expectations.
 We just made sure there's finally an option for people who want it all handled.

-Ready to sell your stuff the easy way?
+Ready to sell your items the easy way?

-Get a free in-home estimate.
-No upfront cost, no obligation.
+Schedule an in-home consultation.
+No cost, no obligation.